hashicorp/terraform-provider-awscc/docs/resources/shield_protection.md

 Optional:

-- `block` (Map of String) Specifies that Shield Advanced should configure its AWS WAF rules with the AWS WAF `Block` action.
+- `block` (String) Specifies that Shield Advanced should configure its AWS WAF rules with the AWS WAF `Block` action.
 You must specify exactly one action, either `Block` or `Count`.
-- `count` (Map of String) Specifies that Shield Advanced should configure its AWS WAF rules with the AWS WAF `Count` action.
+- `count` (String) Specifies that Shield Advanced should configure its AWS WAF rules with the AWS WAF `Count` action.
 You must specify exactly one action, either `Block` or `Count`.